nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancejson.md

 # Navigating Compliance Using Structured Data

-JSON based compliance allows to understand device configurations stored in JSON format and compare between them.
+JSON based compliance provides a mechanism to understand device configurations stored in JSON format and compare between them.

 ## Caveats
 - The `Compliance Rule` need to be defined as JSON `config-type`.